 As of December 31, 2007, we had outstanding long-term loans of \$17.8 million.
-We obtained two long-term loans in RMB equivalent of approximately \$2.6 million in June 2007 and one long-term loan in RMB equivalent of approximately \$2.0 million in July 2007 from Industrial and Commercial Bank of China.
+We obtained two long-term loans in RMB equivalent of approximately \$2.6 million and \$2.1 million in June 2007 and one long-term loan in RMB equivalent of approximately \$2.0 million in July 2007 from Industrial and Commercial Bank of China.
 The loans were used to finance the construction of our multicrystalline wafer facilities and purchase of equipment.
 All of our bank loans are unsecured and have variable interest rates tied to a percentage below the applicable benchmark interest rate set by the People's Bank of China.
 The loans in the amount of \$2.1 million, \$2.6 million and 2.0 million will be due for repayment upon maturity in 2009, 2010 and 2010, respectively.
-The weighted average interest rate for such loans was approximately 6.6% in 2007.
-See "-F. Tabular Disclosure of Contractual Obligations" for details of long-term loans we entered into after December 31, 2007.
+The weighted average interest rate for such loans we entered into after December 31, 2007.

 In August 2006, we raised net proceeds of \$46.3 million from share issuances in connection with our admission to AIM.
 We issued RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 in March 2007.
 The bonds are convertible into our ordinary shares at an initial conversion price of £5.74 per share.
 The conversion price will be adjusted upon occurrence of certain events, including among others, issuance of our shares at a price below 95% of the current market price on the last trading day preceding the date of announcement of the terms of our offering.
 Current market price at a particular date is the average closing price of our AIM shares for the five consecutive trading days ending on the trading day immediately preceding such date.
 The bonds mature on March 26, 2012 at 105.9% of their principal amount plus accrued interest.
 We may redeem the bonds at any time on or after March 26, 2009, at a premium giving holders a yield of 2.125% per annum, compounded semi-annually, plus accrued interest.
-Holders may require us to redeem the bonds on March 26, 2010 at 103.47% of their principal amount plus accrued interest.
 As of December 31, 2007, the carrying value of our convertible bonds was \$128.3 million.